 If you could sail anywhere in the world, someplace you have never been, where would you go?

 I’ve actually sailed in a lot of places.
 I have this thought that I would like to sail from New York to Bermuda and back.
 And one day I will do that, but I have not done it yet.
 I was supposed to sail back from Bermuda a couple of years ago but the weather was so bad that I flew to Bermuda and met the guys who had the boat and we couldn’t leave.
 We waited and waited and the weather out-did us, it never let up.
 A couple of boats left against advice, one sank and the other was damaged.
 It was rough out there.
 That Bermuda Triangle…it’s not a myth actually.

-Captain Walter’s sailboat is perfect for a family sail, a romantic date, or a family outing on the water.
+Captain Walter’s sailboat rental in NYC is perfect for a family sail, a romantic date, or a family outing on the water.
 To learn more about his boat or to book a trip, click here.
 Walter’s partner Captain Matt, located right in the New York area, also has his boat listed on Sailo.
 To check out his boat and book a trip, click here!
 There truly is nothing like a sail through New York City.